worldbank/climateknowledgeportal/README.md

 ## Accessing Climate Change Knowledge Portal Data On AWS

-You can access these data via the link, `<AWS CLI link TBD>` and using the web interface via the AWS console.
+You can access these data via the link, `<aws s3 ls –no-sign-request s3://wbg-cckp/>` and using the web interface via the AWS console.
 To get a list for all variables and climate indicators available for the CMIP6 data at 0.25x0.25 degree resolution, this sub-directory will list them (using the <font color='#E83E8C'>--no-sign-request</font> flag since this bucket is public):

 ## Climate Change Knowledge Portal File Structure

-The collections of WB-CCKP raster data stored under the root AWS S3 bucket `<AWS CLI link TBD>`.
+The collections of WB-CCKP raster data stored under the root AWS S3 bucket `<aws s3 ls –no-sign-request s3://wbg-cckp/>`.
 The different collections, their variables and datasets with individual raster products (netCDF files) are organized by a hierarchy of facets that follow this structure:

 **Example file: (with ‘..’ representing the root of the CCKP S3 bucket)**: